Title of article:

 " 7% of the females and 8% of the males would be falsely classified as obese with the BMI-based formula.
 These figures are 4 and 5% for the impedance-based formula".

-This justification is excellent.
+This justification (to treat men and women equally) is excellent.
 Other studies have tended to treat men and women unequally, by having vastly different specificity between genders.
 It is also noteworthy that 7% and 8% false positives is equivalent to 93% and 92% specificity, which supports my own belief that Body Composition criteria should have high specificity rather than high sensitivity.

 This quote is confusing: